ToonLunk/OAS-CAHPS-Auditor/readme.md

 - Ensures required headers are present and correctly named in OASCAPHS and UPLOAD tabs
 - Validates header formatting and order
-- Validates sample size and other key header values

 **Number Validation:**

-- Checks that Emails (E) and Mailings (M) sum up to the sample size as well as the sum of rows where CMS = 1
+- Checks that Emails (E) and Mailings (M) sum up to the sample size as well as the number of rows where CMS = 1
-- Checks that eligible is the same as submitted minus all ineligible rows
+- Runs a number of checks to ensure that the submitted, INEL, and sample size work out logically
 - and more!

 **Data Validation:**

-- Validates address fields (State, ZIP, City) for correct formatting
+- Validates address fields (State, ZIP, City) for correct formatting and likelihood of being invalid
-- Validates CPT codes against a customizable list of valid codes
+- Validates CPT codes against a user-customizable list of valid codes
-- Checks DOB and SERVICE DATE columns for valid date formats
+- Checks DOB and SERVICE DATE columns for valid date ranges and formats
 - Ensures no duplicate rows based on MRN
 - Validates client names against a customizable list of valid client names (SIDs.csv)
+- If telephone numbers or addresses are missing, populates a search query to search for their information according to CMS guidelines
 - Checks SIDs for correct formatting and ranges
 - and more!